 The Medicare GLP-1 Bridge program launches July 1, 2026, offering direct access with $50 monthly copays.
 By January 2027, the permanent BALANCE Model will transition coverage into standard Part D plans.

 Federal officials estimate this coverage expansion could save $170 billion over time by reducing downstream costs from heart failure, kidney disease, and other obesity-related conditions.
+Scientists studying GLP-1s as longevity drugs suggest the savings could be even larger if anti-aging effects bear out.

 The Bottom Line